-9. CLINICAL DEMONSTRATIONS.
+CLINICAL DEMONSTRATIONS.
 Patients of special interest, presented usually from the medical wards.
 These cases are presented by students who are assigned to them for special study.

-One hour per week throughout the fourth year.
+One hour per week during the first and second trimesters of the fourth year.

-DR. WITHERSPOON.
+DR. BURWELL AND DR. YOUMANS

-- 10. Elective Courses.
-A limited number of students of the third and fourth years may be accepted for elective work each trimester in the various laboratories of the department and in the medical wards and out-patient department of the hospital.
+10. Elective Courses.
+A limited number of students of the third and fourth years may be accepted for special elective work each trimester in the various laboratories of the department and in the medical wards and out-patient department of the hospital.

 Hours and credit by arrangement.

-DR. BURWELL AND STAFF. - Tuberculosis.
+DR. BURWELL AND STAFF.

+11. Tuberculosis.
 Groups of six students are received for the clinical study of tuberculosis once or twice a week at the Davidson County Tuberculosis Sanitorium.
-Hours and credit by arrangement.